Charleston Library Society: History

 The group attempted to secure a charter for their organization, and twice such a measure was adopted by the Colonial Assembly.
 Both times, however, the Governor refused to sign the bill.
 Aid from the Royal government in London was refused, and the Society stopped its activities temporarily.
 Eventually, though, in 1754, after having added other members, they acquired a charter under the name the Charles Town Library Society.
 Governor Glen signed the bill, and the Crown ratified it in 1755.
 It was founded as a white-only society.

 In 1759, the Society began investigating the possibility of creating an educational institution in connection with its mission.
 Starting in 1759, the Society laid aside money each year to establish such an institution.
 The Society accumulated about 20,000 pounds sterling by 1778.

 Meanwhile, the size of the library's holding expanded quickly, but a fire destroyed all but about 185 volumes of the 5,000 or 6,000 in the collection on January 15, 1778; the library recovered, though, and held 20,000 volumes by 1860.

 In 1874, the Apprentices' Library Society was merged with the Charleston Library Society.

-In 1905, the Society rejected monetary assistance from Andrew Carnegie on the grounds that they might have to allow Black patrons admittance.

 Members voluntarily paid (and still pay) a small subscription to the library to purchase books which all members may share.
 Most of the early books needed to be purchased from England because the American printing industry was only in its infancy in the 18th century.
 The Library Society played a crucial role in the founding of the College of Charleston in 1770 and the Charleston Museum in 1773.